-Most large U.S. fast-moving consumer goods companies find it difficult, if not impossible, to grow at the rate of the economy.
-One part of the solution is to premiumize and to move to a more organic or sustainable brand portfolio.
+Most large fast-moving consumer goods companies find it difficult, if not impossible, to grow at the rate of the economy.
+One part of the solution is to premiumize, and/or move to a more organic or sustainable brand portfolio.

-In total for the 7 companies, 11 brands out of 93 possibilities.
+In total for the 10 companies: 20 brands are carried, out of 147 possibilities.

-Does this matter?
-It does.
-Whole Foods has grown 12% annually over the past 5 years.
-While still a small part of the potential market, surely the large FMCG companies would like to be part of that growth story because all except Kellogg have had anemic growth, as seen below (see also The Canback Fifty):
+Third, does it matter?
+We believe it does: Whole Foods has grown 7% annually over the past 5 years and was recently acquired by Amazon.
+While still a small part of the potential market, surely the large FMCG companies would like to be part of that growth story because all have had anemic growth, as seen below: